 - Heart Rate Variability (HRV) on Samsung Galaxy Watch, should we expect more?

 - Low VO2 Max Score on Fitness Tracker?
 Here’s what you should know

 Heart Rate Variability and Fitness

-Most of the leading wearable brands such as Apple Watch, Oura ring, Whoop, and Fitbit provide users with HRV metrics.
+Most leading wearable brands, such as Apple Watch, Oura ring, Whoop, and Fitbit, provide users with HRV metrics.

 What is heart rate variability and its significance in a nutshell?